Owls (former)

 (NCBI-index: 78897)

-In the Netherlands, the nun butterfly (Lymantria monacha) is not as common as in the north of Belgium.
+In the Netherlands, the nun butterfly (Lymantria monacha) is less common than in the north of Belgium.
 In the south of Belgium, it is a widespread species.
-This striking moth with its white to creamy white forewings with a large number of black, strong serrated transverse lines and spots, was in my moth trap that I had set up in the Belgian Ardennes.
-The inner zone is usually empty except for a clear center dot.
-Further outwards there is an inverted V-shaped spot and a few closely spaced lines.
-Sometimes these lines merge into a dark zone and sometimes the entire midfield is dark.
+This striking moth was in the moth trap I had set up in the Belgian Ardennes with its white to creamy white forewings and many black, strong, serrated transverse lines and spots.
+The inner zone is usually empty except for a clear centre dot.
+Further outwards are an inverted V-shaped spot and a few closely spaced lines.
+Sometimes, these lines merge into a dark zone, and sometimes, the entire midfield is dark.
 The female has a pointed abdomen with which she can bury the eggs deep in a bark crevice.
-The flight period is in one generation from mid-June to mid-October and the wingspan is 30-50mm.
+The flight period is one generation from mid-June to mid-October, and the wingspan is 30-50mm.
 Host plant: various conifers, deciduous trees and shrubs.
 Dutch name: Nonvlinder.
 Frisian name: Nonflinter.

 Flying period: